-- To understand the fundamental concepts related to Image formation and processing - To learn feature detection, matching and detection - To become familiar with feature based alignment and motion estimation

-- To develop skills on 3D reconstruction - To understand image based rendering and recognition
+- Understand the fundamental concepts related to Image formation and processing - Learn feature detection, matching and detection - Become familiar with feature based alignment, motion estimation and 3D reconstruction - Understand image based rendering and recognition. - Learn to detect and analysis objects from motion or scene.

-Program Outcomes (POs)

-- a.
-Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - d.
-Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - e.
-Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. - f.
-Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice. - g.
-Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development. - i.
-Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - j.
-Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. - k.
-Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments. - 1.
-Recognize the need for, and have the preparation and ability to engage in independent and life- long learning in the broadest context of technological change. - m.
-Apply suitable algorithmic thinking and data management practices to design, develop, and evaluate effective solutions for real-life and research problems.
+PO1.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

+PO2.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

+PO3.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+PO4.
+Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

+PO5.
+Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

+PO6.
+The Engineer and Society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

+PO7.
+Environment and Sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

+PO9.
+Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

+PO10.
+Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

+PO11.
+Project Management and Finance: Demonstrate the knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

+PO12.
+Life-long Learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

+PSO1.
+Ability to demonstrate the technical knowledge in Computer Science with equal appreciation of humanities, management sciences and human values.

-- 1. To understand basic knowledge, theories and methods in image processing and computer vision. - 2.
-To implement basic and some advanced image processing techniques in OpenCV. - 3.
-To apply 2D a feature-based based image alignment, segmentation and motion estimations. - 4.
-To apply 3D image reconstruction techniques - 5.
-To design and develop innovative image processing and computer vision applications.
+- 1. Understand basic knowledge, theories and methods in image processing and computer vision. - 2.
+Implement image processing techniques in OpenCV. - 3.
+Apply 2D feature-based based image alignment, segmentation, motion estimations and 3D image reconstruction techniques - 4.
+Design and develop innovative image processing and computer vision applications. - 5.
+Apply the concept in understanding the scene and process the background part of the image

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 3 1 1 1 1 2 1 3 2 2
+1 3 1 1 1 1 - - - 2 1 3 2 2 -

-2 3 3 3 2 3 1 2 1 2 2 3
+2 3 3 3 2 3 - 2 - 2 1 2 2 3 -

-3 3 3 2 2 3 1 1 2 2 3
+3 3 3 2 2 3 - - - 1 1 2 2 3 -

-4 2 3 3 2 3 2 1 2 3 2
+4 2 3 3 2 3 - - - 2 1 2 3 2 -

-5 2 3 3 2 2 2 2 1 2 3 3
+5 2 3 3 2 2 2 - - 2 1 2 3 3 -